bradley-digital/elcap-app/README.md

 yarn build
 ```

 You would need to have NGINX hosting these files to view them correctly.
+You could also use Vercel's [serve](https://www.npmjs.com/package/serve) package.
 It is recommended to use the Docker container.